2026 NFL Wild Card Weekend picks, AI-generated score predictions, best bets

-Self-learning AI generates NFL picks, score predictions every 2026 Wild Card Weekend game
+Self-learning AI generates NFL picks, score predictions for every 2026 Wild Card Weekend game

 SportsLine AI evaluated the 2026 Wild Card Weekend NFL odds and revealed its NFL score predictions and best NFL picks

 The 2026 NFL Wild Card Weekend schedule features two games on Saturday, three on Sunday and one 'Monday Night Football' matchup between the Houston Texans and Pittsburgh Steelers.
 Monday's matchup will pit quarterback C.J.
 Stroud and the Houston Texans against 21-year veteran Aaron Rodgers and the Pittsburgh Steelers.
-The Texans are favored by 3 points at DraftKings Sportsbook.
+The Texans are favored by 3 points at DraftKings Sportsbook, with the over/under at 39.5, as the two teams will meet in the postseason for the first time ever.

 Built using cutting-edge artificial intelligence and machine learning techniques by SportsLine's Data Science team, AI Predictions and AI Ratings are generated for each game.
 The AI predictions are determined by statistically learning from each team's historical data and then quantitatively evaluating the strength of the opponent's defense by assigning a numeric value out of 100 called a matchup score.
 It continuously refreshes on the most recent available data and can help you spot the biggest discrepancies in the lines.
 SportsLine's AI PickBot has hit more than 2,000 4.5- and 5-star prop picks since the start of the 2023 season.